dragonblocks/dragonblocks_alpha/README.md

 A multiplayer voxelgame for POSIX systems.

-Head to <https://www.elidragon.com/dragonblocks_alpha/> for snapshot and release builds.
+Head to <https://www.elidragon.com/dragonblocks_alpha/> for ubuntu snapshot and release builds.

 ## Invocation